zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

    It's our 'Whole Lotta Love' for Linux and GNU, just renamed!

 2. **I've looked everywhere, but I can't find the Zeppe-Lin installation CD/DVD.
 Did I miss something?**

    Ah, the elusive Zeppe-Lin installation disc!
    Fear not, intrepid user, your eyesight is likely just fine.
    You see, Zeppe-Lin is so cutting-edge, so **minimal**, that it decided to ditch physical media altogether!

    Instead of hunting for a shiny disc, you embark on a digital treasure hunt to download the root filesystem.
    Think of it as our way of saving trees... or maybe we just figured you already have a perfectly good Live CD lying around.

    So, no, you didn't miss it.
    There's no disc.
    Now, about that rootfs download...
    (See [2.4.1.
 Download Rootfs Tarball](#241-download-rootfs-tarball))

 3. **Where's the package/feature I need?
 Who can add it for me?**

    The short answer is: there's no nanny here.
    Zeppe-Lin is built by its users, for its users.
    If you need a package, or any other feature, you are the person to make it happen.
    Our community's strength comes from people like you taking the initiative.

    If you want it, make it.
-Just be sure your work aligns with the [Zeppe-Lin Principles](#12-principles) and `packaging(7)` guidelines before submitting your pull request to the appropriate repository.
+   Just be sure your work aligns with the
+   [Zeppe-Lin Principles](#12-principles) and `packaging(7)`
+   guidelines before submitting your pull request to the appropriate repository.
    We appreciate your contribution, and we're looking forward to seeing what you'll add.

 ## 8. REPORTING BUGS

-For bug reports regarding **this site** and **handbook**, please use the issue tracker at
+For bug reports regarding **this site** and **handbook**, please use the issue tracker:
 <https://github.com/zeppe-lin/zeppe-lin.github.io/issues>.

 ## 9. LEGAL NOTICES